 When Dinosaurs Came with Everything by Broach is a terribly silly story – when you buy a dozen donuts, you get a dinosaur for free!
 There’s a YouTube read-aloud of it.
 We also read the book I Am a Tyrannosaurus by Hines, and encouraged the children to act out different dinosaurs as the book describes.
 Here’s a YouTube read-aloud.

-Again, there are LOTS of TV shows and movies that incorporate dinosaurs.
+There are LOTS of TV shows and movies that incorporate dinosaurs.
 Many kids love Dinosaur Train on PBS, and the Land Before Time series of movies.
 When my son was four, he loved Walking with Dinosaurs from the BBC from 2006 (You can often find it on YouTube).
-It’s done like a nature documentary, and it doesn’t shy away from the fact that some dinosaurs eat other dinosaurs, so it might be frightening for some little ones, but will work well for others, and they definitely did their research to get things as scientifically correct as possible.
-On YouTube, you can find “Andy’s Dinosaur Adventures” from cbeebies, which is also documentary style, but a little sillier / more kid-friendly.
+It’s done like a nature documentary, and they did their research to get things as scientifically correct as possible.
+On YouTube, you can find “Andy’s Dinosaur Adventures” from cbeebies, which is also documentary style, but a little sillier.
 (Both these shows do a good job of animating dinosaurs, and it might make your child think that dinosaurs are actually living somewhere on the planet now, so you may need to clarify that they’re extinct.)

 There are also countless videos on YouTube.
 Try searching for “dinosaur songs for kids.”
-I have some of the ones we liked on a playlist here: https://www.youtube.com/playlist?list=PLsMLXfBPSxoH237JM_1fC_VKrMgwNVqLf
+I have some favorites on a playlist here: https://www.youtube.com/playlist?list=PLsMLXfBPSxoH237JM_1fC_VKrMgwNVqLf

 For Parents of Dino Lovers

 If your kid is crazy for dinosaurs, be sure to check out a Psychological Explanation for Kids’ Love of Dinosaurs.
-Here’s a quote: Some “These kids can rattle off the scientific names of dozens, if not hundreds, of dinosaurs.
+Here’s a quote: “These kids can rattle off the scientific names of dozens… of dinosaurs.
 They can tell you what these creatures ate, what they looked like, and where they lived.
 They know the difference between the Mesozoic era and the Cretaceous period… For many of these children, that’s their first taste of mastery, of being an expert in something and having command of something their parent or coach or doctor doesn’t know.
 It makes them feel powerful.”